Part I: Preparing to re-open

 All businesses, no matter their size need to comply with the COVID-19 Regulations.

-The OHSA Directive applies to a limited to extent for employers with 10 or less employees.
-In this regard if the employer is permitted to recommence operations during Adjusted Alert Level 3 it must take the following minimum measures to comply with the directions:
+The OHSA Directive requires employers with 10 or less employees who are permitted to recommence operations during Alert Level 1 to take the following minimum measures to comply with the directions:

 - develop a basic plan for the phasing in the return of its employees taking into account those that are able to work remotely and those over the age of 60 years or who have comorbidities;